jwright303/Collision-Avoidance-For-Autonomous-Mobile-Robots/README.md

 ## Running
-The most relevent programs to run are pcCluster.py and sim.py. pcCluster
+The most relevent program to run is the sim.py program.
+This program implements the object detection algorithm as well as the rules we created to dertermine when the robot should stop when it detects objects. <br>

+The object detection algorithm that it implements is pcCluster, and an example of it running can be found below <br>
 See [pcCluster example](https://github.com/jwright303/CA-ASMR/blob/main/OBJREAD.md) for an example of the program running